CSRidentity.com

 Example:

-Limited availability of facilities capable of processing
+Limited availability of facilities capable of processing complex

-complex materials like multi-layer plastics or electronic
+materials like multi-layer plastics or electronic waste.

 3. Economic Challenges: